backengineering/Voyager/README.md

 Currently the project is configured in such a way where you replace bootmgfw.efi on your EFI partition with Voyager.
 This requires secure boot to be disabled.
 If by any chance
 Voyager crashes/something goes wrong simply reboot your computer since bootmgfw.efi is restored instantly.
 If there are any issues please let me know!

+Ensure voyager is renamed to `bootmgfw.efi` and `payload.dll` are all in the same folder as `launch.bat`.
 Simply run `launch.bat` as admin.
 Once it has executed, your pc will reboot.

 ```batch
 @echo off